w3c/wai-tutorial-images/content/textual.md

 {% include box.html type="end" %}
 {:/}

-### Using CSS3
+### Using CSS

+{% include issue.html issue="3" note="Removed Outdated Support Notes." status="proposed" %}

-The visual effects in the above image can be produced using CSS3 and an embedded font.
-Authors and developers that have to support older browsers may find the image example useful if a less styled fallback text isn’t an option.
+The visual effects in the above image can be produced using CSS and webfonts.
+Webfonts can be translated using automated services, allow easy change of the text, and make the content available in circumstances where images would not load, for example when having a bad connection.

-{::nomarkdown}
-{% include box.html type="start" title="Browser Support" class="simple right" %}
-{:/}

-Displaying these effects requires browsers that support the following web technologies:

-* <a href="https://www.w3.org/TR/css3-transforms/">CSS Transforms</a>
-* <a href="https://www.w3.org/TR/css3-webfonts/">CSS Fonts</a>

-{::nomarkdown}
-{% include box.html type="end" %}
-{:/}

 {::nomarkdown}
 {% include box.html type="start" title="Example" class="example" %}